RobinBoers/CopyPasta/README.md

 CopyPasta is a VSCode extension that allows you to copy paste the code section of the first answer to your programming related question from Stack OverFlow.

+This is my fork of the original CopyPasta extension by makman12.
+May conflict if both are installed and enabled at the same time.

 ## Usage and features

 In your text editor just write what you would normally search on Google, then press 'ctrl+enter' you will get what you want.
 You don't have to add name of the language you are writing on because it will be automatically added.